Diagg/MDT-Cloud/README.md

 ## Release History

 - V 1.0 - Initiale release.
-- V 2.0 - 7zip is replaced by [Wimlib](https://wimlib.net/), Prevent Installation script from running on Powershell 7
+- V 2.0 - 7zip is replaced by [Wimlib](https://wimlib.net/), Prevent Installation script from running on Powershell 7, ISO retrieval is now done during ZTI-Gather.wsf processing to prevent Wizard from freezing/bugging when selecting Windows Build.